demisto/content-docs/docs/incidents/incident-customize-incident-layout.md

 #### Up to Cortex XSOAR version 6.0

-Each layout kind should be represented in one file, as exported from Cortex XSOAR, with addition of the field `toVersion: 5.9.9`.
+Each layout kind should be represented in one file, as exported from Cortex XSOAR, with addition of the field `"toVersion": "5.9.9"`.

 The file should be named `layout-<KIND>-<TYPE>.json`, e.g. `layout-details-Phishing.json`